needle-mirror/com.unity.purchasing.udp/Documentation~/games-with-iap.md

 To understand the difference between the implementations, and which one suits you best, see [How to implement UDP](getting-started.html#how-to-implement).

-If you suspect your project is using both Unity IAP and the UDP Package at the same time, see [Don’t mix the implementations](best-practices.html#dont-mix) to resolve this situation.
+If you suspect your project is using both Unity IAP and the UDP Package at the same time, see [UDP implementations](best-practices.html#udp-implementation) to resolve this situation.

 <a name="with-udp"></a>
 ### With the UDP package